 The argument against gambling of both Nick Xenophon and Andrew Wilkie is that the $1 maximum pokie betting advertisements be banned from television during the sports shows when families are together, with an emphasis being for the children.
-The two have then demanded that the Prime Minister Malcolm Turnbull tackle the problem, hopefully in their favour.
+The two have then demanded that the Prime Minister Malcolm Turnbull tackle the removal of gambling ads issue, hopefully in their favour.
 They have already sent a proposal to the parliament hoping for more support on the argument.

 Mr. Anderson said he does not see the need for this as the audience had not complained about the adverts.
 He also added that direct competitors were live-streaming without any hassle although they did not comply with any of the rules being imposed on the television networks.
 He closed his remarks by saying that a couple of years ago, there were few complaints from the audience regarding the matter and they acted quickly to ensure the transparency, yet the politicians are not satisfied.